CRM · New Orleans

 How to choose a developer in New Orleans

 Pick a team that understands hospitality and reputation-driven business, not just CRM mechanics.
 Ask them to model a real scenario: a fifteen-year regular, a Convention Center planner who sends forty bookings a year, and a food writer emailing before Jazz Fest.
 If their answer looks like a deal pipeline, keep looking.
 Make sure they've integrated reservation and POS systems before, and that they treat guest PII and press contacts with real care.
-CRM work here usually touches your booking software, helpdesk software, and business intelligence dashboards, so favor a partner who connects those rather than build an island.
+CRM work here usually touches your booking software, helpdesk software, and business intelligence (BI) dashboards, so favor a partner who connects those rather than build an island.

 Red flags when hiring (and what to ask instead)